 Hosting Thanksgiving can be wildly stressful and expensive . . . but it doesn’t have to be!
 Let’s make this year’s turkey feast a relaxing, wallet-friendly celebration!
 Here’s how . . .

 Make a plan . . . like now.

 Here’s what you don’t want: It’s Thanksgiving Day.
 You’re about to serve your meal only to find that you have six dishes but only four serving bowls and two serving spoons.
 Or you forget to defrost your turkey until the day before.
 Or you forget to pick up your turkey until the day before!

 So make a plan, write it down, and quadruple-check it.

 Figure out your budget.

-If you want, break it down by food, decor, dishware, etc. (Grab a free copy of The Ultimate Budget Workbook if you want to make your budget quickly and easily!)
+If you want, break it down by food, decor, dishware, etc. (Grab a copy of The Ultimate Budget Workbook if you want to make your budget quickly and easily!)

 Make a menu.